 The surface of equestrian routes should be maintained in a manner suitable for horses.
-It must not be slippery or contain sharp stones (see BHS Advice on Surfaces www.bhs.org.uk/accessadvice).
-Existing grass or soft surfaces may need to be protected from construction traffic to avoid poaching or other damage.
+It must not be slippery or contain sharp stones (see BHS Advice on Surfaces https://docs.ncbi.nlm.nih.gov/bhs.org.uk/accessadvice).
+Existing surfaces may need to be protected to avoid poaching or other damage from construction traffic.